futurestages/OnBoardXR_Landing_Page/docs/obxr-port-of-registry.md

 > - [Press Release](https://www.einpresswire.com/article/563969984/onboardxr-launches-4th-season-at-mozfest)

 ## Production & Sponsors
 **The Jigsaw Ensemble and Active Replica** explored a more formal partnership to produce the event with Active Replica providing a fiscal sponsorship to absorb approved overhead costs.
-Michael Morran returned as Techincal Director and Stage Manager to 'productize' all the features developed for [Non-Player Character]().
-Sevearal indepdendent designers volunteered "office hours" to elevate and optimize the visuals of the prototypes submitted via an open-submission process and leading to almost double the number of applicants.
+Michael Morran returned as Techincal Director and Stage Manager to 'productize' all the features developed for [`Non-Player Character`](./non-player-character.md).
+Several independent designers volunteered "office hours" to elevate and optimize the visuals of the prototypes submitted via an open-submission process and leading to almost double the number of applicants.
 >
 > Artistic Director:
 > BRENDAN BRADLEY